Those 2 words create a feeling of fear and are generally repellent, but why?

 It is not because somebody is passionate about his/her career that they don’t work hard for it!

 When a hotel, a student, a restaurant, a venue,… pay for a musician, it is good money in one go, so it looks impressive!

 But, being a musician requires a lot of preparation, when I said a lot; I’m talking about years of preparation!

 To quote a very good pianist called ARTHUR RUBINSTEIN:

-who after a concert was told by a very rich housewife lady “I would give my life to play piano like you!”
+who, after a concert was told by a very rich diplomat’s wife: “I would give my life to play the piano like you!”

 Rubinstein replied: “That’s exactly what I did!”

 Preparation for a professional music career can be achieved in a big international school or as an autodidact!
 (I will come back to the term autodidact in a minute)

 Let’s now have a look at our 3 points:

 1. What is a good teacher?
 Are qualifications a guarantee of a good teacher/musician?